Siyam1888/content-aggregator/README.md

 # content-aggregator
-fetches information from various places online and gathers all of that information in one place
+### Fetches information from various places online and gathers all of that information in one place.